whuang67/Udacity_Developer/README.md

-git log                                # Check the log, typing "q" to get out git checkout commitId                  # Check an old one out git revert --no-commit commitId..HEAD  # Revert to an old version
+git log                                # Check the log, typing "q" to get out git checkout commitId                  # Check an old one out git revert --no-commit commitId..HEAD  # Revert to an old commit from a current state
 ```